ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Controller:** The controller that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
+ * **Pointer Origin Transform:** A custom transform to use as the origin of the pointer.
+If no pointer origin transform is provided then the transform the script is attached to is used.
  * **Activation Mode:** Determines when the UI pointer should be active.
  * **Click Method:** Determines when the UI Click event action should happen.
  * **Click On Pointer Collision:** Determines if a UI Click event action should happen when the game object the UI Pointer is attached to collides with a valid canvas.